Quarterly Public Sector Employment Statistics in Scotland – Data Collection and Validation Process

 We support data providers to revise any incorrect data to ensure ongoing accuracy of the series.
 The ScotXed system allows the previous quarter to be updated when entering new data and further revisions can be provided, as required.

-Revisions are clearly indicated in the publications and web tables and our revision policy can be found here:
+Revisions are clearly indicated in the publications and web tables and our revision policy.

 5. Data Collection and Validation Flow Chart